Drafting, Submitting and Examining A Thesis

 If a student is required to resubmit their thesis (rather than make corrections and amendments), the re-submission arrangements are exactly as outlined above for the first submission.
 The Examining Board should be re-nominated and examination of the resubmitted thesis cannot commence until the re-appointment of both examiners has been confirmed by Academic Services.

 After the oral examination the student will be formally informed by the University of the recommendation of the Examining Board.
 The student will be provided with detailed feedback on the points which must be addressed in the resubmission through the Chair of the Examining Board.
-The student should also receive a copy of the Result and Report forms prepared by the examiners before and after the oral examination.
 Normally, the same examiners will examine the resubmitted thesis to see whether the points raised in the reports from the first examination have been addressed.
 As a rule, the resubmitted thesis must be examined by a second oral examination.
 In very exceptional cases, the requirement for a second oral examination may be waived at the examiners’ discretion if a pass is agreed by them on resubmission.
 In this scenario, the Chair of the Examining Board will inform the student that the requirement for a second oral examination has been waived (see the Guide to Examination of Research Students).

-The student must resubmit their thesis on or before the deadline as advised by the University, and pay the resubmission fee at or before the time of re-submission.
-This can be by cash or credit card to the Finance Department, or by Sterling cheque drawn on a UK bank (payable to “Swansea University”).
+The student must resubmit their thesis on or before the deadline as advised by the University, and pay the resubmission fee on or prior to re-submission.
+This can be by card payment via My Uni Hub.
+My Uni Hub can be contacted to discuss other payment methods.

-After the student has had the corrections and amendments required by the Examining Board approved by one or both of the examiners (as indicated on the Result Form), they are required to submit two permanently bound copies of the thesis (one in the case of the MRes/MA by Research/MSc by Research/LLM by Research) and a loose thesis summary sheet to the designated member of staff, and one electronic copy in Portable Document Format (pdf) to the Academic Services, before the degree can be awarded (see Permanent hard-back binding above).
+After the student has had the corrections and amendments required by the Examining Board approved by one or both of the examiners (as indicated on the Result Form), they are required to submit one electronic copy in Portable Document Format (pdf) to the Faculty/School, before the degree can be awarded.